pippim/pippim.github.io/programs/homa.md

 ```

 When `homa.py` is called with no parameters there are minimal lines printed.
-Notice the sensors for processor temperature (CPU & GPU) and fan speed for
+The sensors for processor temperature (CPU & GPU) and fan speed for
 each processor is printed.
-In this case YouTube videos were being viewed and
-no super-intensive CPU java functions were running using pycharm.

-Sensors are always logged each hour as seen at 4:18 PM, 5:15 PM and 6:18 PM.
+Sensors are always logged each hour and whenever
-Sensors are also logged when fan speed changes by more than 200 RPM as shown at:
+a fan speed changes by more than 200 RPM:

+- 4:18 PM, 5:18 PM and 6:18 PM the fan speeds are consistent
 - 6:48 PM: GPU fan speed changes from 4300 RPM to 4600 RPM
 - 6:48 PM: CPU fan speed changes from 4700 RPM to 5000 RPM
 - 7:04 PM: CPU fan speed changes from 5000 RPM to 5300 RPM